JacoboMil/bank/README.md

 This microservice has a code generator.

 To follow an API-First approach, the API specification based on OpenApiSpecification was created.
-In order to generate the code related to interfaces (ports in this case) and DTOs, once the project has been cloned, it must be built with the following command or using the Gradle plugins available for the different IDEs.
+In order to generate the code related with interfaces (ports in this case) and DTOs, once the project has been cloned, it must be built with the following command or using the Gradle plugins available for the different IDEs.

 ```